noahsadude/201-final-project/README.md

 # 201-final-project

-(name of the flash card project goes here)

-Development Team (alphabetical order)
+Cardify

-Diana Kim, Leo Kukharau, Noah Rhodes, Kevin Tuchman
+Development Team: Diana Kim, Leo Kukharau, Noah Rhodes, Kevin Tuchman

 <!-- (Overall problem domain goes here) -->

+The problem domains are: assisting users study with flashcards, storing multiple flashcards, and assisting users create and share multiple flashcards.

 A website that allows you to generate flash cards to use for studying.

 Version 1.0.0